If you're new to Mesos

 mesos-agent process will

-- If a framework enabled checkpointing when it registered with the master,
+However, if a framework enabled checkpointing when it registered with the

-Hence, enabling framework checkpointing enables tasks to tolerate Mesos agent
+framework checkpointing allows tasks to tolerate Mesos agent upgrades and

 checkpoint flag in its

 Enabling this feature results in increased I/O overhead at each agent that runs

 tasks launched by the framework.
 By default, frameworks do not checkpoint